huggingface/blog/inference-pro.md

 ### Caching

 If you run the same generation multiple times, you’ll see that the result returned by the API is the same (even if you are using sampling instead of greedy decoding).
 This is because recent results are cached.
-To force a different response each time, we’ll pass a header to tell the server to run a new generation each time: `x-use-cache: 0`.
+To force a different response each time, we can use an HTTP header to tell the server to run a new generation each time: `x-use-cache: 0`.

 If you are using `InferenceClient`, you can simply append it to the `headers` client property: